samanthakt/Course_Project/README.md

 colnames(train) <- c("subject", "activity", features)

-Finally, merge datasets test and train in one big dataset named "data_set", using rbind (you have two datasets with the same columns, but different number of rows).
+Finally, merge data sets test and train in one big data set named "data_set", using rbind (you have two datasets with the same columns, but different number of rows).

 data_set <- rbind (test, train)